RaphiOriginal/blindAutomation/README.md

 ```

 ## Meteomatics ☀️
-You have to get access to the meteomatics api and update your logins in the settings.yaml
+If you don't want to use pvlib, you have to get access to the meteomatics api and update your logins in the settings.yaml

 ## Running and Installation 🏃🏗
 ##### Balena.io